IlyaGershman/easy-poll/README.md

 - `subscribe`: Registers a callback to be invoked on each polling event, receiving data about the polling status.
 - `init`: Similar to `doPolling`, it begins the polling and returns a promise with the outcome.
-- `abort`: Ends the polling and provides the last known state of the polling process.
+- `abort`: Ends the polling and provides the promise with the last known state of the polling process.

 Both functions allow for detailed configuration to fine-tune the polling behavior, including retry limits, error handling, polling intervals, and custom event callbacks.